craftercms/docs/source/index.rst

 .. default-domain:: craftercms

-.. #.. admonition:: CrafterCMS 2.5

-Welcome to the CrafterCMS |version| Manual!
+Welcome to the CrafterCMS |version| Manual.
 CrafterCMS is an open-source, Java-based, high-performance Web content management system designed for ease of development and scaling.
 This Manual introduces key concepts in CrafterCMS, presents the authoring and development enviornment, and provides operational and administrative considerations and